dentarg/auth0-blog/_posts/2017-06-26-turn-your-customers-into-brand-advocates-through-personalization.markdown

 The best way to get into that personalization is to capture all the information your customer is giving you and make that accessible for marketers, sales people, and anyone who could help the customer benefit through personalization.
 You're aiming to nurture your customer relationship over that user's lifetime.
 Paying attention to and asking them about their likes, dislikes, and habits is a key component of that.

-This is a tough task, but using your identity management to track and store information takes what you already have, **login**, and turns it into a valuable tool for encouraging customers to become brand advocates.
+This is a tough task, but using your identity management to track and store information takes what you already have — login — and turns it into a valuable tool for encouraging customers to become brand advocates.

 > Auth0 provides the simplest and easiest to use [user interface tools to help administrators manage user identities](https://auth0.com/user-management) including password resets, creating and provisioning, blocking and deleting users.
 [A generous **free tier**](https://auth0.com/pricing) is offered so you can get started with modern authentication.